hinchtest/testgit12/README.md

-s iThis is my test repository
+This is my test repository